 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Small Cell Lung Cancer.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this entire guide.

 About the lungs

-When a person inhales, the lungs absorb oxygen from the air and bring the oxygen into the bloodstream for delivery to the rest of the body.
-As the body’s cells use oxygen, they release carbon dioxide.
-The bloodstream carries carbon dioxide back to the lungs, and the carbon dioxide leaves the body when a person exhales.
+The lungs absorb the oxygen from the air we breathe.
+The lungs bring oxygen to the bloodstream, where it travels to other parts of the body.
+As the body's cells use oxygen, they release carbon dioxide.
+The bloodstream carries carbon dioxide back to the lungs and it leaves the body when a person exhales.

 The lungs contain many different types of cells.
 Most cells in the lung are epithelial cells.
 Epithelial cells line the airways and make mucus, which lubricates and protects the lung.
 The lung also contains nerve cells, hormone-producing cells, blood cells, and structural or supporting cells.

 There are 2 main classifications of lung cancer: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
 There are different treatments for each type of lung cancer.
 This guide provides information on SCLC.
 Learn more about NSCLC in a different guide.
 This website also offers a separate guide on neuroendocrine tumors of the lung.

 SCLC begins when healthy cells in the lung change and grow out of control, forming a mass called a tumor, a lesion, or a nodule.
 SCLC begins in the nerve cells or hormone-producing cells of the lung.
 The term "small cell" refers to the size and shape of the cancer cells as seen under a microscope.